formkit/docs-content/plugins/multi-step.md

   },
   {
     'section-key': 'step',
-    description: 'A wrapper around step content from the default slot and the step\'s action buttons.
+    description: 'A wrapper around step content from the default slot and the step’s action buttons.
 Each step has visibility styling automatically applied depending on if it is the current active step.'
   },
   {
     'section-key': 'stepInner',